jchen4051/TDQ/TDQ_README.md

-# TDQ Configuration File Generation and Application Installation
+# TDQ Configuration File Application
 ## Description
 The UI application generates a TDQ JSON configuration file with additional metadata about the curation process, such as fields(Schema) and the data quality rules to be applied.
 The purpose of generating the configuration file is to remove the bulk of the manual work required in creating the file itself.